 In the end, add whatever you want – that’s the beauty of doing it yourself!
 Besides, we’re not that fancy.
 Sticking to basic dried fruit + spice and/or cream makes it easier to make a big batch of these upfront (meaning less work for breakfast with each subsequent week!).

-Step 3.
+Step 4.
 Let the smaller kids measure the dried fruit and/or nuts into each mug.

 Tip: Give them the appropriate measuring tool and tell them how many scoops per mug.

 Step 6.
-Seal the bags and store them in a basket, on a shelf in the pantry that the kids can see and reach.
+Seal the bags and store them in a basket on a shelf in the pantry that the kids can see and reach.

 I once timed this process to see how long it took to make homemade instant oatmeal packets.
-In one hour, we made enough for six weeks worth of breakfast.
+In one hour, we made enough for six weeks’ worth of breakfast.
 How’s that for time well spent!

 Step 2.
-Add 3/4 cup water and stir.
+Add ¾ cup water and stir.

 Step 4.
-Open microwave and stir.
+Open the microwave and stir.

 - Set out everything the kids will need for breakfast the night before: bowls, spoons, measuring cups, and a basket of oatmeal.

-- Plugin the microwave if you know the kids will be awake before you.
+- Plug in the microwave if you know the kids will be awake before you.

 - If you keep your water in a large jug or something that isn’t very kid-friendly, consider pouring some into a glass for them to measure from.

 - Even better, measure the water for them into a glass the night before.
-Then in the morning they simply empty the glass into the bowl and they’re done!
+Then in the morning, they simply empty the glass into the bowl, and they’re done!

 - Oatmeal Pancakes